 PSHE KS2: Kristana - Be active

-Clinical psychologist Dr Hazel Harrison and weight-lifter Kristana explore why it’s so good for us to do exercise and keep active.
+Clinical psychologist Dr Hazel Harrison and a young weight-lifter called Kristana find out why it’s so good for us to do exercise and keep active.

-Kristana describes how exercise has helped her to feel better about herself, develop confidence in school and overcome challenges.
+Kristana explains how weightlifting has helped her to feel better about herself, develop confidence in school and overcome challenges.

 We learn about the positive effects that being active can have on our wellbeing, and how having a growth mindset can help us to keep our skills and our brain growing.